ChaiyavutC/UniHotkey-AHK-edition/README.md

 # UniHotkey AHKv1.1 edition v.26.4
 UniHotkey AHk edition is a utility program that provides you much more convenient way to use and manage your Windows PC.

-## Now this repository is not in active development.
-[This](https://github.com/ChaiyavutC/UniHotkey-Python-edition) is the new version which is more active.
+## Now this repository is not in active development any more.
+[This repository](https://github.com/ChaiyavutC/UniHotkey-Python-edition) is newer version which is more active.

 ![Screenshot](https://github.com/ChaiyavutC/UniHotkey-AHK-edition/assets/134151822/8ddb8fe4-b33d-45fa-a383-c4779dc2b680)